j-scharrenbach/tado-individual-away-control/README.md

 ### Configuration

 The `config.json` contains all tweakable parameters.
+Before first run, the config-sample.json needs to be adapted to your personal tado setup and renamed to config.json!

 Some values are already set up, other ones need to be entered manually (username and password; rules).